silexphp/Pimple/README.rst

 Avast ye that th' anonymous function has access to the current container instance, allowing references to other services or parameters.

-As objects are only created when you get them, the order of the definitions does not matter, and there is no performance penalty.
+As objects be only created when ye get them, th' order of th' definitions not be matterin', and there be no performance penalty.

-Using the defined services is also very easy
+Usin' th' defined services be also very easy

 .. code-block:: php